workbenchdev/Workbench/README.md

 Workbench would not be possible without

-GTK, GLib, Flatpak, GtkSourceView, libadwaita, Vte, gjs Blueprint
+GTK, GLib, Flatpak, GtkSourceView, libadwaita, VTE, GJS, Blueprint

 and the GNOME community 🖤